2015 FFA Cup: Preliminary rounds

 Unlike the previous season, this competition's preliminary rounds operated within a consistent national structure whereby club entry into the competition were staggered in each state or territory, ultimately leading to a seventh and final round, with the winning clubs from that round gaining direct entry into the round of 32.
-The first matches of the preliminary rounds began on 14 February 2015, and the final matches of the preliminary rounds took place on 28 June 2015.
+The first matches of the preliminary rounds began on 14 February, and the final matches of the preliminary rounds took place on 28 June.

 Teams

-A total of 32 teams participated in the 2015 FFA Cup competition proper, ten of which came from the A-League, one the 2014 National Premier Leagues Champion (North Eastern MetroStars from South Australia), and the remaining 21 teams from FFA member federations, as determined by the preliminary rounds.
+A total of 32 teams participated in the 2015 FFA Cup competition proper, ten of which came from the A-League, one being the 2014 National Premier Leagues Champion (North Eastern MetroStars from South Australia), and the remaining 21 teams from FFA member federations, as determined by the preliminary rounds.
 A-League clubs represent the highest level in the Australian league system, whereas member federation clubs come from Level 2 and below.
-The current season tier of member federation clubs is shown in parentheses.

 Draw

 As with the previous season, teams were allocated into one of three pots for the FFA Cup Round of 32 draw.
 Pot A included the four A-League teams to reach the semi-finals of the 2014–15 A-League finals series (Melbourne Victory, Sydney FC, Adelaide United and Melbourne City), Pot B included the remaining six A-League teams, and Pot C contained the 2014 National Premier Leagues Champion and the 21 member federation teams which qualified via the preliminary rounds.
 Teams were drawn randomly into pre-determined positions.
 For the round of 16, Quarter-finals and Semi-finals, teams were allocated into two pots: The remaining A-League teams into one pot, and the remaining member federation teams into the other.
 In each draw, teams were drawn randomly into pre-determined positions.